poetmountain/Destinations/Guides/UserGuide.md

 * `replaceCurrent` This presentation type replaces the currently-presented Destination with a new Destination in system UI components which allow that.
 * `sheet(type: SheetPresentationType, options: SheetPresentationOptions?)` This presentation type presents (or dismisses) a Destination in a sheet.
 The `options` parameter allows you to customize how the sheet is presented, configuring SwiftUI-specific options with a `ViewSheetPresentationOptions` model and UIKit-specific options with a `ControllerSheetPresentationOptions` model.
 * `destinationPath(path: [DestinationPresentation])` This presentation type presents a path of multiple Destination objects, useful for providing deep linking functionality or building complex state with one user interaction.

+  Note that the `destinationPath` presentation type will automatically disable the navigation stack presentation animations of all of its Destination presentations to better support deep linking use cases.
+This default behavior can be overriden by adding a `NavigationStackPresentationOptions` model with its `shouldAnimate` property set to true for each `DestinationPresentation` you want to change.

 * `custom(presentation: CustomPresentation<DestinationPresentation>)` This presentation type enables you to present a custom presentation of a Destination.
 It can be used to support the presentation of custom UI, as well as system components which Destinations does not directly support.
 The `presentation` parameter allows you to use a `CustomPresentation` model with specialized closures to provide whatever functionality you need.

 ### Interactors